greenwood-suzanne/hot_METS/Sample_Pipeline/README.md

 The flags can be also typed out as: --file, --For, --Rev, and --TrimL, respectively.
 The -h/--help flag is also available on parts 2 and 3.

-Part III is the part of the pipeline that takes filtered reads, finds the unique sequences, merges paired end reads, assigns taxonomy, creates the taxonomy table and phyloseq plots.
 This is the most time-consuming part of the pipeline.
-	This is where the Silva v132 database is used.

 	Output files: .png and .txt formats and will be located in the Output sub-directory Output file names: errF.png -- error plots for forward reads errR.png -- error plots for reverse reads